Language-and-Compiler-Design/LCD25_lab07/README.md

 - `printBool(E)` to print the boolean value of expression `E` to the standard output.

 Collect some files from this repository as reference.
 Your job is to implement declarations of identifiers in the style of let expressions.
 You need to implement the interpreter, the type systems, and the compiler to LLVM.
-Use the provided module `mem.ml` to manage memory locations in the interpreter, and the module `mem_lib.c` to manage heap memory in the generated LLVM code.
+Use the provided module `mem.ml` to manage memory locations in the interpreter, and the module `mem_runtime.c` to manage heap memory in the generated LLVM code.

 ### Action points